CirrusMD/CirrusMD-Android-SDK-Example/README.md

 - Real time translation support when chatting with a doctor.
 The device's language must be set to Spanish (es, es-US, or any other spanish locale), AND this feature must be enabled in CirrusMD's Manage settings.
 - Accessibility announcements for translated messages, when using talk-back

+Please contact your CirrusMD account representative for more information.

 ### Support Library Versions

 The current version of the CirrusMD SDK is build with version `28.0.0` of the Android Support Library.